-DescriptionIn How to Survive, the player character, there are three available to choose from, strands on an zombie-infested island.
+DescriptionIn How to Survive, the player character (chosen among three available ones) is stranded on a zombie-infested island.
 During the course of the game, the character will visit four islands while trying to survive.
 The islands are not completely abandoned as there are a few people to meet which provide main and side quests to solve.

 In its core, this is an isometric shooter: the player uses a button to aim the weapon in order to kill a lot of zombies.
 Holding the cursor a bit over the enemy before shooting results in better aim and eventually a critical hit.
 Movement and aim is controlled individually.
 However, besides the action there is also a survival element involved: the character has watch thirst, hunger and exhaustion and battle it by eating, drinking and sleeping.
 Thankfully the backdrop is a tropical island which means the basic means to survive are relatively easy to find.
 In the night, more powerful roam the island which can be hold at bay by using light.